LOGO

 Happy Face tells the story of Melissa (Tony® winner and Emmy® nominee Annaleigh Ashford) who learned as a teenager that her beloved father (played by Emmy®- and Golden Globe®-nominee Dennis Quaid) was actually a serial killer known as the Happy Face Killer.
 Decades later, she has severed all contact with the now-incarcerated man, and made every effort to hide her connection to him.
 But suddenly Melissa is at a crossroads.
 Her dad has snaked back into her life with a shocking claim: He committed the crime for which another man is about to take the fall.
 Now, Melissa must choose between protecting her identity and unraveling an unsolved mystery to save an innocent person.

 Happy Face is inspired by the true-life story of Melissa G. Moore, as well as the critically acclaimed Happy Face podcast from iHeartPodcasts and Moore, and the autobiography Shattered Silence, by Moore with M. Bridget Cook.
-The drama series premiered on Paramount+ on March 20.
-New episodes will drop weekly on Thursdays through the season finale, set for May 1.
+All eight episodes of the series are streaming now, exclusively on Paramount+

 This docuseries follows the criminal investigation of a cast member from the SHOWTIME® reality show Gigolos, which was produced from 2011 to 2016.
 A cultural phenomenon, the show followed the personal and professional lives of five gigolos in Las Vegas, featuring sexually-charged shenanigans, and making stars of the oft-shirtless escorts.
 It was steamy, but ultimately harmless fun … right?
 In 2020, Gigolos cast member Akshaya Kubiak was arrested for killing one of his clients, and the benign reality-show world of sun and sensuality was quickly shown to be an illusion.